-How to Become Plant Based, a 101 introduction to Plant Based fundamentals.
+How to become plant based, a 101 introduction to Plant Based fundamentals.
 To follow a plant-based diet is not just to cut out all meat, fish and dairy from your diet.
 OK, it is mostly that, but to become a vegan cook requires a new battery of kitchen artillery.
 Here’s a basic, and hopefully achievable 101 guide to the fundamentals of vegan cooking.
+Making small changes is the best change you can make.

 A beginners guide to being vegan or plant based using some ingredients that I really, really use a lot in cooking AND baking.